top of page

 may not encroach into the main area of the market.

-31. Consumption of alcohol (other than from licensed vendors) or smoking is NOT permitted
+31. Consumption of alcohol (other than from licensed vendors), smoking or vaping is not permitted within 35 meters (100 feet) of any vendor stall.

 32. The market is not responsible for lost, stolen or damaged articles.